openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 [FIPS-203].
 Note that `mlkemPublicKey` is the encapsulation and `mlkemSecretKey` is the decapsulation key.

-ML-KEM has the parameterization with the corresponding artifact lengths in octets as given in {{tab-mlkem-artifacts}}.
+ML-KEM has the parametrization with the corresponding artifact lengths in octets as given in {{tab-mlkem-artifacts}}.
 All artifacts are encoded as defined in [FIPS-203].